jgillick/genesis-forge/examples/gait_trainer/README.md

 ### Curriculum learning

 For a complex training program like this, it's best to setup a curriculum learning process.
 This way the robot has the ability to learn one behavior before being expected to learn the rest.
 In this case, we start by only teaching the trot gait.
-As the gait reward value hits `0.8`, we add an additional gait (pronk).
+When the gait reward is high enough, we add an additional gait (pronk).
 This repeats until we've included all configured gaits.

 Similarly, we increment the minimum foot clearance and gait period target ranges as the robot's rewards hit target values.